leanprover-community/lean4-metaprogramming-book/md/main/intro.md

 In most systems, the meta-level activities are done in a different language to the one that we use to write code.
 In Isabelle, the meta-level language is ML and Scala.
-In Coq, it's OCAML.
-In AGDA it's Haskell.
+In Coq, it's OCaml.
+In Agda it's Haskell.
 In Lean 4, the meta code is mostly written in Lean itself, with a few components written in C++.

 One cool thing about Lean, though, is that it allows us to define custom syntax